makrai/notes/bostan18-text-emo-corpora.md

   * crowdsourcing, self-reporting, expert-based, distant labeling
 * we perform cross-corpus experiments by training classifiers on each dataset and evaluating them on others
-* contributions are therefore
+* contributions
   * describe existing resources,
-  * evaluate which SOTA classifiers perform well when trained on one dataset and applied on another,
+  * evaluate which SOTA classifiers perform well in a cross-dataset setup
   * evaluate which datasets generalize best to other domains, and
   * compare the datasets qualitatively and quantitatively
 * We aim at keeping the unified corpus up to date in the future